jcalpickard/jcalpickard.github.io/index.md

 list_title: "Log"
 ---

-### Hello, my name is Justin.
-I’m an independent researcher and editor, working to challenge dominant narratives and uncover hidden meanings.
+### Hello, I'm Justin.
+I'm an researcher and editor, readily <a href="https://en.wiktionary.org/wiki/nerd-snipe">nerd-sniped</a> by edge cases and emerging phenomena.

-I’m an advocate of creative, cross-disciplinary thinking, appropriate technology, and applied research.
-My work addresses topics including infrastructure, sociotechnical change, maintenance and repair, social movements, technological appropriation, and experimental and collaborative research methods.
+Operating from a home base in the haunted, flood-prone city of York, I use ethnographic methods to uncover hidden meanings and challenge dominant narratives.
+In my professional life, I’ve sought out opportunities to pursue open-ended, exploratory research in diverse contexts.
+I've co-founded a research company, taught observational methods, facilitated workshops, and conducted doctoral fieldwork on the cultural politics of infrastructure in Gujarat.

+Committed to advancing knowledge beyond and outside academia, I am at my happiest working with others to navigate complex issues or decipher strange and uncertain situations.
+Key research interests include appropriate technology, communities of practice, translocal processes, and improvisation and contingency in the design and use of technology.

+Having recently tumbled into the gravity well of generative language models, I am currently trying to learn Python.

-Last updated: Wednesday, 1 May 2024
+Last updated: Monday, 6 May 2024